Hessam-Emami/SpaceMeteo/README.md

 # SpaceMeteo
-This was an "ObstacleAvoid" game project which turned into "SpaceMeteo", a study project for working with LibGDX.
+This was an "ObstacleAvoid" tutorial project which then turned into "SpaceMeteo", a study of LibGDX.

 all the code is located inside "core"